francois-le-ko4la/python-ping/README.md

 This library allows for the creation of a graphical user interface that is easy to use and understand.

-For those who prefer to use Windows, the tool can also be adapted to work in that environment through the use of a windows library for the screen module.
-This adaptability ensures that the tool can be used by a wide range of users, regardless of their preferred operating system.

 In summary, the tool provides a simple and efficient solution to the challenges faced when checking multiple network nodes using the ping command, making the task less time-consuming and more manageable.